Skip to content

 2. Long-running maintenance or QA-heavy work.

 Bug-fixing established codebases, manual QA cycles, regression testing, content migration — work where the cost-per-hour matters and the senior-decision content is low.
 Offshore is purpose-built for this.
-A European studio is overkill.
+A senior studio is overkill.

 3. Later-stage scale, real cost optimization.